Zum Inhalt springen

 The typical order chain in a non-digitized B2B company involves multiple manual steps: the customer sends an order via fax, email, or phone.
 A sales representative manually enters the order into the ERP system.
 For questions about prices, availability, or specifications, the customer receives a callback.
 After order confirmation, a PDF invoice is manually created and sent via email.
 Each of these steps is error-prone and time-consuming.

 The hidden costs of this process are substantial.
 A study by Gartner estimates the error rate in manual order entry at 10 to 15 percent, with each entry error causing an average of 50 to 100 euros in correction costs (Gartner, 2024).
 For a company with 200 orders per day, correction costs add up to 250,000 to 750,000 euros per year.
-Additionally, sales representatives spend 30 to 50 percent of their working time on administrative tasks instead of customer-focused consulting.
+Additionally, sales representatives spend 30 to 50 percent (project experience) of their working time on administrative tasks instead of customer-focused consulting.

 The generational shift in procurement departments intensifies the pressure to digitize.
 According to Forrester Research, 68 percent of B2B buyers prefer self-service purchasing through digital channels over personal contact with sales (Forrester, 2024).
 Younger buyers who grew up with digital tools expect the same convenience and speed they know from personal online shopping.